Overview

 Customer service and reviews

 Takepayments takes pride in their onboarding support so you can get up and running quickly.
-This includes a dedicated account manager for each merchant to turn to when needed.
+This includes a dedicated account manager and welcome team for each merchant to turn to when needed, and a welcome journey via email.

-Takepayments support can be telephoned every day of the week, but with varying opening hours: 8am-7pm on weekdays, 9am-5pm on Saturdays and Bank Holidays, and 9am-1pm on Sundays.
-You can also send a letter the old-fashioned way, whereas emailing is only possible in some cases.
+Takepayments support can be telephoned or contacted via a live chat or email every day of the week, but with varying opening hours: 8am-7pm on weekdays, 9am-5pm on Saturdays and Bank Holidays, and 9am-1pm on Sundays.

-There is an online support section for frequently asked questions, but it’s hard to find answers for unique questions since the search function rarely shows results even for keywords that you know are covered.
+There is a YouTube channel and online support section for frequently asked questions, but we couldn’t find answers to several unique questions since the search function rarely shows results even for keywords that you know are covered.

-Before you sign up for Takepayments, a local consultant can come and visit your premises to get to know your business.
+Before sign-up, a local consultant can come and visit your premises to get to know your business.
 This is part of the promise that you get a unique package, but some merchants may find it intrusive.

 As for Takepayments reviews, they are mostly positive, but there have been many complaints in the past years.
 Common themes in the negative reviews include: